slashingweapon/as-perod/Alamion.md

 Our scouts have marked a channel that cuts through the ring of mountains to a bay with calm waters and good anchorage.
 We will land and then set out on foot.

-//A picture here of Nuhane, a human woman in a sailor's outfit, standing on the forecastle gesturing at the water below.
+*A picture here of Nuhane, a human woman in a sailor's outfit, standing on the forecastle gesturing at the water below.
 An old sailor stands behind her, one hand raised in the air and two fingers of the other in his mouth as if to whistle.
-The channel waters are rough, canting the deck considerably, and an uneven line of markers outline the channel.//
+The channel waters are rough, canting the deck considerably, and an uneven line of markers outline the channel.*

 **20 Spring, 221**

 We camp on the beach tonight and begin our search in the morning.
-We will take a force of fifty to the interior and leave the rest behind to replenish supplies and repair the //Pentabulator//.
+We will take a force of fifty to the interior and leave the rest behind to replenish supplies and repair the *Pentabulator*.

 Here again are the quatrains for the temple of Iyeru: